corradomonti/learnable-opinion-dynamics/README.md

 }
 ```

-Here you will find instructions about (i) using the algorithm we presented and implemented (ii) obtaining the Reddit data set we collected (iii) how to reproduce our experiments.
+Here you will find instructions about (i) using the algorithm we designed (ii) obtaining the Reddit data set we collected (iii) how to reproduce our experiments.

 ## Model implementation

-In order to use our model, we provide our implementation in `src/model`.
+In order to use our model, we provide [our implementation in `src/model`](tree/master/src/model).
 To install it, clone this repo, install the dependencies, and install our model:

 ```
 git clone https://github.com/corradomonti/learnable-opinion-dynamics.git